proctorlabs/katalyst/README.md

 ## Usage

-Once installed, starting Katalyst is easy.
+Once installed, starting KatalystCore is easy.
 Use the -c option to specify the config file.
 {{version}}

 ```bash